Edwin-devc/pocket_money/README.md

 - Add multiple students/children
 - Set a secure PIN for each student
 - Deposit money into student accounts
-- Set a daily spending limit for each student
+- Set daily spending limits
 - Deactivate student accounts when needed

-### 🔐 Student Account
+### 🔐 Student Accounts
-- Each student account is assigned a unique account number
+- Each account gets a unique account number
-- A QR code is generated for the account
-- QR codes can be scanned by vendors at the school canteen for quick transactions
+- QR code linked to the account for scanning at the school canteen

 ### 🧾 For Vendors
-- Create an account
+- Create an account and add payment details
-- Add payment details
-- Scan student QR codes for payments
+- Scan student QR codes to receive payments
 - Assist students with PIN changes

+---

+## 🚀 What Makes Us Different
+- No swipe machines needed — transactions can be done via QR code or USSD (for non-smartphone vendors)
+- Direct deposits to student accounts — no need for cash or intermediaries like teachers
+- Use the card/account anywhere — no dependency on specific agents
+- Anyone can deposit to a student's account using the account number
+- Students don’t need physical cards if they know their account number

 ---